-Beghelli reserves the right to change, without notice, specifications or materials that in our opinion will not alter the function or performance of the product.
-Technical specifations that appear on www.beghelliusa.com supersede all other versions existing in print or electronic form.
+Bigitell reserves the right to change, without notion, specifications of materials that in our oprison will not after the function or performance of the product.
+Technical specifiations that appear on www.beghelikusa.com supersede all other versions existing in print or electronic form.